-Summer's here, which often means enjoying a summer vacation.
-That brings to mind the saying that some people spend more time planning a vacation than they dedicate to planning their retirement.
-One way to get started is to think about where you'll spend your retirement years, and this issue of our newsletter includes an article on this very topic.
+Summer's here, and for many individuals, families and couples, that means enjoying a summer vacation.
+This brings to mind the saying that some people spend more time planning a vacation than they dedicate to planning their retirement.
+One way to get ahead of the curve is to think about where you'll spend those years.
+An article in this issue of our newsletter covers this very subject - the "where factor" in retirement.
+Two other articles address specialized topics for retirees as well: a tax credit available to some seniors, and ways to use a Tax-Free Savings Account (TFSA) during your retirement years.